An exhilarating Adventure Cruise to the Falklands, South Georgia Island and Antarctica

 To see the view in a 40-second video click the link: https://photos.app.goo.gl/WUeoTFJZqnVjp2oJ3

-Three of other stops during our time in Antarctica included zodiac rides.
+Three of the other stops during our time in Antarctica included zodiac rides.
 In Cierva Cove we carefully went around the small icebergs.
 Here we witnessed the collapse of a 200-foot iceberg.
-Seeing it drop and roll and then hearing the crunching sounds while bits of ice were spat up was an incredible site.
+Seeing it drop and roll and then hearing the crunching sounds while bits of ice were spat up was an incredible sight.
 One of the prettiest zodiac rides took place in Mikkelson Harbour.

 Under picture-perfect skies, we viewed icebergs from small to up to several hundred feet long and 50 feet high.
 These icebergs looked like sculptures with one had three caves worn into it.
 In the harbor, there was a zodiac ride for the crew.
 It was not uncommon for the crew to have shore leave off duty.
-Here they called us called us over for what we thought was an engine problem.
+Here they called us over for what we thought was an engine problem.
 When we threw them a line they handed back Champaign (naturally chilled given our location) and chocolate.
-It was a classy surprise that made the everyone laugh.
+It was a classy surprise that made everyone laugh.

 The Antarctica Plunge

 Our last stop at Deception Island had us do a double landing and a scenic cruise around the large caldera.
 This former whaling and research station that was overrun with volcanic activity offered diverse hiking.
-This included a walk around the ruins, a moderate hike up the hill for the view and then a quiet three-quarter mile black sands beach walk for just the two of us.
+This included a walk around the ruins, a moderate hike up the hill for the view, and then a quiet three-quarter-mile black sands beach walk for just the two of us.

 After all the guests were back on board an announcement went out for anyone that wanted to do the Antarctica plunge.
 Twenty-three brave guests set out with a bathing suit under winter gear.
 At the beach, they stripped down and stepped lively to take a fast dip.

-After the plunge they toweled up or went flat on their back in warm wet black sands that were radiating heat from the ground below just 15 feet from the 32-degree water.
-One man left the warm sand, ran 100 yards from the beach and did a face plant into the snow before drying up.
+After the plunge, they toweled up or went flat on their back in warm wet black sands that were radiating heat from the ground below just 15 feet from the 32-degree water.
+One man left the warm sand, ran 100 yards from the beach, and did a face plant into the snow before drying up.

 Know Before You Go

-During our voyage we trekked in sand, mud, snow and 31-degree water getting out of the zodiac.
+During our voyage, we trekked in sand, mud, snow, and 31-degree water getting out of the zodiac.
 Besides taking in the beauty of the area we racked up an impressive amount of wildlife spotted.
-This included a dozen types of birds, two species of whales and dolphins, three kinds of seals and five different penguins.
+This included a dozen types of birds, two species of whales and dolphins, three kinds of seals, and five different penguins.
 To do this you need to be in good health, able to walk and get serious about what you bring to wear.

 Preparing for this trip correctly is critical to your enjoyment.
-Silversea gave each guest a two piece jacket for the cruise and to take home.
-The outer wind and water resistant shell complete with the Silversea Expedition logo was red so we can be seen a mile away in the snow and in the water, in case we fell over.
+Silversea gave each guest a two-piece jacket for the cruise and to take home.
+The outer wind and water-resistant shell complete with the Silversea Expedition logo was red so we can be seen a mile away in the snow and in the water, in case we fell over.

 They also sent out a list of clothes to bring.
 Guests that layered up using their recommendations were comfortable and dry.
 Those that did not were cold or paid a big premium to buy clothes on board.
 We recommend inner silk socks under thick winter socks as well as inner gloves to put inside winter gloves.

 As a photographer, I had a medium fleece outer glove for dexterity for my right hand but threw a hot hand packet in my gloves to keep my fingers warm.
-(I also put one in each boot on my toes to keep them toasty.)
+I also put one in each boot on my toes to keep them toasty.
 Being layered up was important and we never felt too cold to miss anything.

-We rented neoprene Bogs boots through the ship that kept us warm and dry even when stepping into the icy seas on the wet landings.
+We rented neoprene Bogs boots through the ship that kept us warm and dry even when stepping into the icy season the wet landings.
 We added a balaclava that protected our neck and chin and allowed us to put it over our head and under our hat if we needed extra warmth.

 To help add or remove layers, a complimentary backpack was given to each guest.
 Because of my camera equipment, I passed on using it and brought along a waterproof bag attached to shoulder strap that allowed me to keep my cameras dry on the zodiac rides to the beach.